-|SPN 320||Reading Texts, Reading Life||4 sh|
+|SPN 320||Reading Texts, Reading Life (prerequisite for all upper level courses)||4 sh|

-|SPN 322||The Art of Written Communication||4 sh|
+|SPN 322||The Art of Written Communication (prerequisite for all upper level courses)||4 sh|

-|SPN 350||Methods: Cultural and Literary Interpretations||4 sh|
+|SPN 350||Methods: Cultural and Literary Interpretations (prerequisite for all higher-numbered literature courses)||4 sh|

-|SPN 485||Capstone Seminar (offered fall semester only)||4 sh|
+|SPN 485||Capstone Seminar||4 sh|

 *At least one of these courses must be taken on campus.

 Spanish majors are required to study abroad for at least one semester in a program that has been approved by the university and the department.
 Credits earned in such a program may substitute for requirements for the major.
 A maximum of 16 semester hours per semester from courses taken abroad can apply to the Spanish major.
-Additional credits from abroad may be applied to general studies requirements, another major, or a minor as appropriate, or used as elective credit for graduation.
+Additional credits from abroad may be applied to general studies requirements, another major or a minor as appropriate or used as elective credit for graduation.

 A maximum of four semester hours in internship credit can apply to the Spanish major.

-This page was updated July 19, 2013.
+This page was updated July 3, 2014.